The Best High Protein Dog Food in 2022

 - Older dogs

 Dog food designed for elderly or senior dogs usually come with added protein- but it still might not quite be enough to manage the overall wellbeing of your pup.
 Having high protein dog food helps to keep your dog’s overall body shape in a much healthier condition- feeding their muscles well into old age while supporting their joints.
+Find out more about senior dog food here.

 - Athletic dogs